rsbeydler-alt/rsbeydler.github.io/_projects/pfc.md

 </div>

-In addition to effective relief of OCD symptoms, these lesions (coupled with neuroimaging) provide an opportunity to understand the structural circuits involved with OCD pathology.
+In addition to effective relief of OCD symptoms, these lesions (coupled with neuroimaging) provide an opportunity to better understand which structural circuits are involved with OCD pathology.
-We also assess whether these structures involved in credit assignment and model-based learning by having patients performed structured tasks, including a visual navigation task ("Gridworld").
+We also investigate whether these same structures produce cognitive functions such as credit assignment and model-based learning by having patients performed structured tasks, including a visual navigation task ("Gridworld") before and after surgeries.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/obstructed.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/unobstructed.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/unobstructed.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/obstructed.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
     Left: "Gridworld" task environment, where patients are instructed to navigate to a reward location.
-Right: As patients progress in the task, "roadblocks" based on their previous performance.
+Right: As patients progress in the task, "roadblocks" based on their previous performance are used to probe their knowledge of the entire map.
 </div>

-Future work will integrate changes in learning parameters, clinical improvement, and diffusion-tensor-imaging to better understand the function and pathology present in these fronto-thalamic/striatal circuits.
+Future work will integrate surgery-related changes in learning parameters, clinical improvement, and diffusion-tensor-imaging to better understand the function and pathology present in these fronto-thalamic/striatal circuits.